zbinx/selenium-scraper/README.md

 The essence of this scraper is to allow the program to:
 - dismiss any cookie warnings
-- click on a "add to cart" button
+- click on an "add to cart" button
 - Check if product is in stock